 - validate and route an incoming call to a queue or a blended live agent

 - accept transfers from live agents to handle parts of an inbound or outbound call

-- handle sessions of other media types such as email and text messaging using SCC’s Text to Speech/ Speech Recognition features.
+- handle sessions on other media channels such as email and text messaging using SCC’s Text to Speech/ Speech Recognition features.

-Agents can transfer calls to IVR mid-conversation to take some of the strain of repetitive tasks, or handle a particular process, for example:
+Call center agents can transfer calls to the IVR phone system mid-conversation to take some of the strain of repetitive tasks, or handle a particular process, for example: